monero-project/monero-site/_i18n/en/resources/moneropedia/remote-node.md

 ---
 terms: ["remote-node", "remote-nodes"]
-summary: "Nodes wich are not running in the same machine as the wallet.
+summary: "Nodes which are not running in the same machine as the wallet.
 Open remote nodes allow to use the Monero network immediately"
 ---

 {% include disclaimer.html translated="no" translationOutdated="no" %}